alivedise/Cepave-F2E-Exam/README.md

 Dear candidate:

-Please write the code to help it builds pass
+Please write the code to help this builds pass

 ### Folder structure
 ```